Salmon Quiche | Easy Guest Invitation Recipe

 First, when sautéing spinach, it's crucial to cook the stems first until tender, then add the leaves and sauté them only briefly to prevent them from becoming soggy.

-A consistency that pours smoothly is ideal.
+A consistency that flows smoothly is ideal.

 👨🍳 Directions

-Drizzle a generous amount of olive oil.
+Heat a generous amount of olive oil in a pan.

-Remove the sautéed spinach and set aside.
+Remove the cooked spinach from the pan and set aside.

-Cut the asparagus into 2-3 cm pieces.
+Cut the asparagus into 2-3 cm (about 1 inch) pieces.

-Add milk to adjust the consistency of the egg mixture.
+Add milk to adjust the consistency.

-Stir in some Emmental cheese.
+Stir in the Emmental cheese.

-Thoroughly butter a pie dish.
+Generously butter a pie dish.

-Finally, sprinkle with additional cheese.
+Finally, sprinkle with extra cheese.

-Bake in the oven at 180°C for 25 minutes.
+Bake in a preheated oven at 180°C (350°F) for 25 minutes.

 📦 Storage & Reuse